1. Start from the dashboard

 Quick tips

-- Clone to save time — Clone an existing interviewer from the dashboard to reuse stages, questions, and settings, then adjust.
+- Duplicate to save time — Duplicate an existing interviewer from the dashboard to reuse stages, questions, and settings, then adjust.
 You can also use the Clone an interviewer API (Next Gen reference).

 - Start simple — One voice or one SMS stage is enough to begin.
 Add more stages once you’re comfortable.